ematsumiya/ksmbd-tools/README.md

 # add a share (case insensitive) to the default config file
 # `--options' takes a single argument, so quote it accordingly in your shell
-# note that the shell expands `$HOME' here, `ksmbd.addshare' will never do it
+# note that the shell expands `$HOME' here, `ksmbdctl share add' will never do
-# newline is the only safe character to use as an option separator
+# it, newline is the only safe character to use as an option separator
-sudo ksmbd.addshare --add-share=MyShare --options="
-path = $HOME/MyShare
-read only = no
+sudo ksmbdctl share add MyShare -o " path = $HOME/MyShare read only = no
 "